visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

     The resulting x ray image

-    The Conduit output types (see the listed output types above for more information) come packaged with metadata in addition to Blueprint-conforming mesh data.
+    **Conduit output metadata:** The Conduit output types (see the listed output types above for more information) come packaged with metadata in addition to Blueprint-conforming mesh data.
     Currently, this metadata is stored under the "state" Node in the resulting Conduit tree.
-    In addition to "time" and "cycle", x ray view parameters can be found under "state/xray_view".
+    In addition to "time" and "cycle", there are three categories of metadata: *view parameters*, *query parameters*, and *other metadata*.

+    **View parameters** can be found under "state/xray_view".
-    This metadata represents the values that were used in x ray image query calculations, regardless of whether the simplified or complete view specification was used when calling the query.
+    This metadata represents the view-related values that were used in x ray image query calculations, regardless of whether the simplified or complete view specification was used when calling the query.
     The following is included:

     +--------------------------+----------------------------------------------+